Sambalero/ETF2/ReadMe.txt

 $ python -c 'from price_and_macd import main; main()'

-Compare macd hist based investment vs buy-and-hold strategy, trade at the opening value after deciding ovrnight to buy or sell read from and save to files:
+Compare macd hist based investment vs buy-and-hold strategy, trade at the opening value after deciding overnight to buy or sell read from and save to files:
 (pyenv) ~/Alpha_client/alpha_client
 $ python -c 'from price_and_macd import work_with_files; work_with_files()'